 These meatless initiatives and animal-free brands are aimed to improve the health of individuals (and the planet!) with ongoing research showing that plant-based foods can help with things like managing weight and reducing the risk of lifestyle diseases such as diabetes, heart disease, and cancer.

-In another review, they state that epidemiological studies show the consumption of fruits and vegetables can prevent cognitive decline, while low intake has been associated with increased cognitive decline.
+In another review, the researchers state that epidemiological studies show the consumption of fruits and vegetables can prevent cognitive decline, while low intake has been associated with increased cognitive decline.
 However, unless it’s planned properly, like any way of eating (not just plant-based), some key nutrients may fall short on a plant-based diet.
 How do you know if you’re getting enough?

 First, there are a few general things you can do to ensure you’re getting enough nutrition from plants: